-The summer of 2019 was definitely the season of the gypsy moth!
+The summers of 2019/2020 were definitely the season of the gypsy moth!
 While at your cottage/home you may have been inundated with a plethora of these little moths from the beginning of July until almost the end of August.
 The following provides some history and biology of this invasive pest.

 The gypsy moth is not native to North America.
 The gypsy moth that we find mainly in Ontario, Quebec and the Maritime provinces was introduced into the USA around 1869 by a French naturalist attempting to cross the European gypsy moth with North American silkworms, with the hopes of creating a silk industry in North America.
 The native silk-spinning caterpillars were susceptible to disease so the thought was to bring over the gypsy moth eggs with the intention of creating a caterpillar hybrid that could resist diseases.
 Some of the moths escaped and eventually found their way into Eastern Canada.

 So why is the gypsy moth a problem?
 They are very destructive and (as their name suggests) can travel far and wide by attaching themselves to a variety of objects.
 Their appetite is insatiable, mainly enjoying 500 species of the broad-leaf trees of red and white oak, poplar, and white birch with the ability to completely defoliate and kill large amounts of these trees.
 They have also developed an appetite for some conifers.
 The larvae can chew small holes in leaves or completely strip a canopy.
 It is estimated that during the larva stage one square metre of leaves can be devoured!
 Tree losses greatly impact our forests by affecting the many benefits provided by them.
 The destruction of oak trees greatly impacts wildlife, especially deer that depend on acorns to provide them with the necessary nutrition to survive our winters.
 The related forest industries are economically impacted as well.
 And because gypsy moths are not native, they do not have many natural enemies.